-Any room that comes up with significantly slower speeds would be a good choice to add a range extender to, especially if this is an area that requires high internet usage.
+Any room that comes up with significantly slower speeds would be a good choice to add a range extender too, especially if this is an area that requires high internet usage.

 How to test the signal?

 Testing your Wi-Fi signal requires an accurate tool to test your speeds and give you an accurate reading on how your network is performing.
-Using a network testing application is the best way to find chinks in the armour to help you decide next steps on improving network performance.
+Using a network testing application is the best way to find chinks in the armor to help you decide the next steps on improving network performance.

 These are the top 3 recommended signal testing apps to consider:

 NetSpot provides users with a simple-to-use platform and straightforward interface for quick results.
 It relies on two methods: discovery mode and survey mode.